-In light of the Lion Mark used in the Hen egg industry, we have introduced our Blue Duck logo as a mark of guarantee to the end user.
-A Blue Duck egg undergoes a different process to any other duck egg, and as a result will be safe, fully traceable, labelled with lay dates and best before dates, quality marked, fresh and naturally delicious.
+Based on the British Egg Council Lion Mark used in the Hen egg industry, Watercress Lane have introduced The Blue Duck logo as a mark of guarantee to the end user.
+Eggs produced under ‘The Blue Duck Scheme’ undergo a different process to any other duck egg, and as a result will be high in animal welfare, safe, fully traceable, labelled with lay dates and best before dates, quality marked, fresh and naturally delicious.

-Our Eggs are hand collected by our team every single morning, 365 days of the year.
-The team are very aware of all the hygiene requirements and follow the hand washing, protective clothing requirements and boot changes we enforce.
-When the eggs are collected they are taken to our special wash room where they get a gentle wash to remove all the unwanted dirt.
+Eggs are hand collected by the staff every single morning, 365 days of the year.
+Strict Bio Security policies and procedures are followed including hand washing, protective clothing and boot changes.
+All the disinfectants used are approved by DEFRA.
+When the eggs are collected they are taken to a bespoke wash room where they receive a gentle wash to remove all the unwanted dirt.
 The Blue Duck egg is NOT bleached, a ducks egg is not naturally brilliant white.
-When an egg is bleached it removes the natural wax coating that the duck has placed around the egg to keep it safe from infection and disease, our eggs are as nature intended and with only a gentle wash we leave the wax coating on.
+When an egg is bleached it removes the natural wax coating that the duck has placed around the egg to keep it safe from infection and disease, Blue Duck eggs are as nature intended and with only a gentle wash the wax coating is left on.

-Getting gently placed into our specially designed egg boxes and awaiting the departure in another temperature controlled store room, marks the end of the journey around the farm for our eggs.
-They will normally leave the store room the day after being laid to travel around the country to end on a plate for a genuinely lucky customer.
-Every month a sample of our eggs has a visit to the vets to be tested for any infections, again a process which is not a legal requirement but something we realise is imperative in keeping our product safe and perfect.
+The egg grading machine weighs each egg for size and they are then placed into specially designed egg boxes where they await shipping in another temperature controlled store room.
+Stock will normally leave the store room the day after being laid to one of a number of stockist around the country.
+Every month a sample of eggs produced are supplied to the Veterinarian Laboratory to be tested for any infections, again a process which is not a legal requirement but something Watercress Lane Duck Eggs realise is imperative in keeping the product safe and perfect.

-It is vitally important for everyone to know where their food has come from and exactly how fresh and safe it is.
-We know that with the information we provide that there are no questions left that need answering when a box or tray of our eggs is purchased.
+It is vitally important for everyone to know their food has come from producers that follow recognised welfare standards and exactly how fresh and safe it is.
+The information Watercress Lane provide means that there are no concerns when a box or tray of their eggs are purchased.
 Date of lay and best before is clear to see and with the ‘Blue Duck’ image there is obvious reassurance that the birds themselves have the highest of care and the eggs are as safe as can be.